kshcherban/acme-nginx/README.md

 This is [ACME](https://ietf-wg-acme.github.io/acme/) client implementation in Python originally based on https://github.com/diafygi/acme-tiny code.
 Now completely different.
-It's written in pure Python depends on pyOpenSSL and pycrypto and the only binary it calls is **ps** to determine nginx master process id to send `SIGHUP` to it during challenge completion.
+It's written in pure Python depends on [cryptography](https://cryptography.io/en/latest/) and the only binary it calls is **ps** to determine nginx master process id to send `SIGHUP` to it during challenge completion.

-As you may not trust this script feel free to check source code, it's under 700 lines of code.
+As you may not trust this script feel free to check source code, it's small, under 1000 lines of code in total.

 Script should be run as root on host with running nginx server if you use http verification or if you use DNS verification as a regular user.
 Domain for which you request certificate should point to that host's IP and port